Chowmahalla Palace, Hyderabad (must see)

 The clock above the main gate to Chowmahalla Palace is affectionately called as Khilwat Clock.
 It has been ticking away for around 250 years.
 An expert family of clock repairers winds the mechanical clock every week.
 Council Hall housed a rare collection of manuscripts and priceless books.The Nizam often met important officials and dignitaries here.Today it is venue for temporary exhibitions from the treasures of the Chowmahalla Palace Collection that of a bygone era.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Hyderabad.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Chowmahalla Palace on Map